-allowed-filter-type - Specifies the kinds of filter components that clients are allowed to use in search operations.
-If a client sends a search filter containing one or more components with a filter type that is not allowed, the search is rejected.
+- allowed-filter-type Specifies the kinds of filter components that clients are allowed to use in search operations.
+If a client sends a search filter containing one or more components with a filter type that is not allowed, the search is rejected. - minimum-substring-length Specifies the minimum number of consecutive non-wildcard characters that must be present in a substring search filter component in order for a search request to be allowed.
+If a search request contains a filter with a substring component that does not have at least this many consecutive non-wildcard characters, the search is rejected.

-- maximum-ldap-join-size-limit Specifies the maximum number of entries that can be directly joined with any individual search result entry.
-A value of zero indicates that no LDAP join size limit is enforced.
-The limit can be overridden on a per-user basis using the ds-rlim-ldap-join-size-limit operational attribute.
-The LDAP join size limit is also restricted by the search operation size limit.
-If a search result entry is joined with more entries than allowed, the join result control will have a "size limit exceeded" (integer value 4) result code. - minimum-substring-length Specifies the minimum number of consecutive non-wildcard characters that must be present in a substring search filter component in order for a search request to be allowed.
-If a search request contains a filter with a substring component that does not have at least this many consecutive non-wildcard characters, the search is rejected. - maximum-search-size-limit Specifies the maximum search size limit (the maximum number of entries that can be returned by any search operation) for clients using the policy.
+- maximum-search-size-limit Specifies the maximum search size limit (the maximum number of entries that can be returned by any search operation) for clients using the policy.
 This property can be used to enforce a smaller limit for clients than they already have, but will never increase a client's size limit. - maximum-search-time-limit Specifies the maximum length of time that the server can spend processing any search operation for clients using the policy.
 This property can be used to enforce a smaller time limit for clients than they already have, but will never increase a client's time limit. - maximum-search-lookthrough-limit Specifies the maximum search lookthrough limit (the maximum number of entries that the server can examine during the course of processing a search, regardless of whether those entries are actually returned to the client) for clients using the policy.
 This property can be used to enforce a smaller lookthrough limit for clients than they already have, but will never increase a client's lookthrough limit.